kanisterio/kanister/design/kanister-kopia-integration.md

 - The version management scheme for these functions is out of scope of this document and will be discussed separately.

+**Please note an important update here**
+- The design for implementing these Kanister Functions is still a work in-progress.
+- The above-mentioned versioning of Kanister Functions may not be the final design.
+- We plan to submit a new Pull Request stating a more detailed design of these Kanister Functions, shortly.

 ### Kopia Repository

 - As mentioned above, the backup storage location is called a "Repository"